iamsonal/aiAgentStudio/docs/index.md

 <div class="repo-notice">
   <div class="notice-title">📦 Repository Notice</div>
   <p>This repository contains the <strong>core AI Agent Framework only</strong>.
-The <code>aiAgentStudioAddons</code> folder visible in the codebase contains proprietary extensions that are <strong>not part of the open-source repository</strong>.
-When you clone this repo, you'll have access to all core framework capabilities in the <code>force-app</code> directory.</p>
+The <code>aiAgentStudioAddons</code> folder contains proprietary extensions including additional orchestrators, LLM providers, actions, and UI components that are <strong>not part of the open-source repository</strong>.</p>
 </div>

 ---